Jury hears tangled web of trader-turned-FBI-informant Khan

 Khan, 53, a onetime friend of hedge fund founder Raj Rajaratnam, is one of the more intriguing figures in the government's crackdown on Wall Street insider trading.

-Testifying at the trial of Whitman Capital founder Doug Whitman in federal court in Manhattan on Tuesday, Khan said she told Whitman about her sources of inside information at Polycom Inc PLCM.O and Google Inc (GOOG.O).
+Testifying at the trial of Whitman Capital founder Doug Whitman in federal court in Manhattan on Tuesday, Khan said she told Whitman about her sources of inside information at Polycom Inc and Google Inc.

 One was Sunil Bhalla, a Polycom executive at the time to whom she referred in her conversations with Whitman as "my guy."
 The other, called "the IR lady," was Shammara Hussain, then of the investor relations firm Market Street Partners, which had Google as a client.
 Lawyers for Bhalla and Hussain -- who faced civil charges but were not criminally charged -- could not immediately be reached to comment.